 Line 256 - Exempt foreign income

-This 50% deduction also applies to you if you are receiving benefits related to a deceased individual and if you meet all the following conditions:
+This 50% deduction also applies to you if you are receiving benefits related to a deceased person and you meet all the following conditions:

 - The deceased person was your spouse or common-law partner immediately before their death.